 Our Facility has monitored security and we have managers that will be alerted if in the unlikely event something was to occur they can be there within minutes.

 If your dog requires overnight monitoring, the best option is to consider “In-Home” pet care or medical boarding (provided by most veterinary hospitals).

-Will my dog’s paw pads get raw and sore?
+Will my dog’s paw pads get raw and sore from day camp?

 It is very common for dogs’ paw pads to be sore after spending the day having fun, especially when they first start coming.

 Most dogs’ paws are not accustomed to playing all day, but it is only temporary, as they come more and more, their pads will get stronger.

 Flea and Ticks